crisslokman/arch/README.md

 to install plugins i need to install "vim-plug"
 - vim-plug | https://github.com/junegunn/vim-plug
 - telescope

+## some cli apps to search the web

+1. googler
+2. ddgr
+3. surfraw

 ## how to use the git cli